Med0sin/software-tools-4883/assignments/A08/README.md

+Fast Api with Covid Data
+ahmed krubally
-Create a RESTful API using FastAPI that provides access to COVID-19 data.
+discription: Create a RESTful API using FastAPI that provides access to COVID-19 data.
 The API will fetch the data from a publicly available data source and expose endpoints to retrieve various statistics related to COVID-19 cases.

 |   #   | File            | Description             |